toyokazu/fluent-plugin-mqtt-io/README.md

 - bind: IP address of MQTT broker
 - port: Port number of MQTT broker
 - format (mandatory): Input parser can be chosen, e.g. json, xml
-  - in order to use xml format, you need to install [fluent-plugin-xml-parser](https://github.com/toyokazu/fluent-plugin-xml-parser).
+  - In order to use xml format, you need to install [fluent-plugin-xml-parser](https://github.com/toyokazu/fluent-plugin-xml-parser).
-  - default time_key field for json format is 'time'
+  - Default time_key field for json format is 'time'
 - topic: Topic name to be subscribed
+- bulk_trans: Enable bulk transfer to support buffered output (mqtt_buf, Fluent::MqttBufferedOutput, defaut: true)
+- bulk_trans_sep: A message separator for bulk transfer.
+The default separator is "\t".
 - username: User name for authentication
 - password: Password for authentication
 - ssl: set true if you want to use SSL/TLS.
 If set to true, the following parameter must be provided